ankostis/TeslaCrack/README.rst

 TeslaCrypt versions
 ===================
-Infos copied from TeslaDecoder, thanks ;-)
+Infos copied and adapted from TeslaDecoder, thanks ;-)

 Correspondence of file-extensions to TeslaCrypt/AlphaCrypt versions
 -------------------------------------------------------------------